 Oregonians don’t need the excuse of a New Year’s resolution to lace up their running shoes.
 Running is in our DNA.
-Home to Nike, TrackTown USA (aka Eugene), and the World Athletic Championships Oregon 22 (July 15-24, 2022), our running culture is celebrated statewide.
+Home to Nike and other national footwear brands, TrackTown USA (aka Eugene) and our abundance of trails, our running culture is celebrated statewide.
 We invite you to run with us.
 Here’s a look at just some of the more than 600 dashes, trots and full-on marathons held around the state.

 Got some green running shorts?
 Then you’re ready for the Dirty Leprechaun 5K and 10K mud races (Tualatin), Shamrock Run (Portland) and St. Patrick’s Day Dash (Bend).
 While not on St. Patrick’s Day, brews, wines and ciders do await the finishers of Portland’s Bridge to Brews races in April.